Panasonic: 2020–present

 In August 2022, it was reported that the company, which is a supplier to Tesla, was in discussions to build a new electric vehicle battery plant in the US, with Oklahoma named as a leading contender.
 This would be on top of the plant planned for Kansas.
 Each would have similar capacity.
 In the first half of 2022, Panasonic is ranked fourth in the world with a market share of 10 per cent according to SNE research.
 Construction of the battery plant in Kansas began in November 2022.

-In December 13, 2022, Panasonic Energy Co., Ltd., and Lucid Group, Inc. announced that they had entered into multi-year agreements to supply batteries for Lucid's electric vehicle.
+On December 13, 2022, Panasonic Energy Co., Ltd., and Lucid Group, Inc. announced that it had entered into multi-year agreements to supply batteries for Lucid's electric vehicle.

+In September 2024, Panasonic announced that it would not renew its Olympic Partner agreement with the International Olympic Committee after the contract expired at the end of December 2024.
+Panasonic had been an official Worldwide Olympic Partner since 1987 and expanded its partnership to the Paralympic Games in 2014.

+In December 2024, Panasonic Holdings completed the transfer of Panasonic Automotive Systems to a new ownership structure involving funds managed by Apollo Global Management.
+Panasonic Holdings retained a 20% stake in the new parent company, while the Apollo-managed funds held 80%.

+In May 2025, Panasonic Holdings announced a group management reform plan that included approximately 10,000 job cuts, split evenly between Japan and overseas operations.
+The company said the restructuring was intended to improve profitability and included consolidation of sales and administrative functions, site closures, and early retirement programs.

+In July 2025, Panasonic Energy North America opened its battery factory in De Soto, Kansas.

+In February 2026, Panasonic announced a deal with Skyworth of China in which Panasonic will let Skyworth handle manufacturing, marketing and logistics of its television sets in the European and North American markets, effective from April 1.

 Current operations

 As of March 31, 2012, Panasonic employed about 330,000 staff (reduced to around 260,000 by March 2020) and had around 580 subsidiaries.
 Panasonic had total revenues of in 2012, of which 53 per cent were generated in Japan, 25 per cent in Asia (excluding Japan), 12 per cent in the Americas and 10 per cent in Europe.
 The company invested a total of in research and development in 2012, equivalent to 6.6 per cent of its revenues in that year.

 In 2012, Panasonic held a total of 140,146 patents worldwide.
 Panasonic was the world's top patent applicant for three decades, from the 1980s to the 2000s.
 According to a research conducted by the European Patent Office in 2020, the number of battery-related patents having been filed by Panasonic from 2000 to 2018 was the second-highest in the world.
-In 2025, the World Intellectual Property Organization (WIPO)'s Annual PCT Review ranked Panasonic's number of patent applications published under the PCT System as 12nd in the world, with 1,717 patent applications being published during 2024.
+In 2025, the World Intellectual Property Organization (WIPO)'s Annual PCT Review ranked Panasonic's number of patent applications published under the PCT System as 12th in the world, with 1,717 patent applications being published during 2024.